Wait, it took you six and a half years to graduate from college? Even if you did attend college tuition-free, that is still a long time!

 After the end of my freshman year, I was shocked to find out in late July that the baseball program would be folding.

-State School – Junior and Senior Year of College Tuition Free
+State School – Junior and Senior Year of College Tuition-Free

 That’s when the phone rang.

-Apparently, the coach would be giving me a call soon.
+The coach would be giving me a call soon.
 I was skeptical but hopeful.

 Sure enough, the coach called later that day.
 Not only did they have a spot open, they also had scholarship money available.
 A full scholarship.

 I ended up playing baseball at that school for two years.
 It was an amazing experience.
-The school was located in a city just big enough and far away enough from other metro areas to have its own newspaper and TV stations.
-This resulted us being covered by the local media regularly.
+The school was located in a city big enough and far away from other metro areas to have its own newspaper and TV stations.
+This resulted in us being covered by the local media regularly.

-Clearly this experience is unique to me.
+This experience is unique to me.
 However, there are a few key takeaways you can consider.

 5th Year of College Tuition Free

-Graduate School – Years 6 and 7 of College Tuition Free
+Graduate School – Years 6 and 7 of College Tuition-Free

-So there I was at age 23 with my college degree, living back at home with my parents, basically being laughed out of any interviews, slinging bread sticks, and trying to figure out what to do next with my life.
+So there I was at age 23 with my college degree, living back at home with my parents, basically being laughed out of any interviews, slinging breadsticks, and trying to figure out what to do next with my life.

 See related article: Money Advice for Recent College Graduates

 I had narrowed my list of grad school programs down to 3 or 4.
-Economics and finance classes were what I enjoyed most in undergrad and I wanted to continue down that path in graduate school.
+Economics and finance classes were what I enjoyed most in undergrad, and I wanted to continue down that path in graduate school.